Ambivert Personality: 5 Signs You Might be One

 5 Signs You’re an Ambivert

-1. Social Battery Fluctuates
+1. Your Social Battery Fluctuates

-2. Context Determines Behaviour
+2. Context Determines Your Behaviour

-3. Comfortable in Both Situations
+3. You Are Comfortable in Both Situations

-4. Selective Social Preferences
+4. You Have Selective Social Preferences

-5. Balanced Communication Style
+5. You Have a Balanced Communication Style

 Understanding Your Ambivert Personality